What questions irritate site visitors?

 9. Pop-ups

-Pop-ups have been an effective annoyance to website visitors for years.
+Pop-ups have been an effective annoyance to website visitors for many years.

 Despite the fact that in 2017 it was reported that Google should have negatively assessed the presence of annoying pop-ups on sites, they still occur today.

-It is true that in many cases the way they are presented has changed (they are no longer as intrusive as they used to be), but they can still be annoying.
+True, in many cases the way they are presented has changed (they are no longer as intrusive as before), but they can still be annoying.

-Therefore, using such windows should be a last resort.
+Therefore, the use of such windows should be a last resort.
 If you think you have more to gain than you lose, take action.
 Just don't forget to think about it beforehand.

-We are becoming increasingly sensitive to aesthetics.
+We are becoming more and more sensitive to aesthetics.
 Websites are constantly evolving, fortunately in a good direction - they are getting prettier, more intuitive.
 We are grateful to you for this.

-Therefore, the days of slovenliness are gradually fading into the past.
+Therefore, the times of slovenliness are gradually becoming a thing of the past.
 We love to spend time where it's just beautiful.

 11. Opening some links in the same window.

 My mistake?
 Yes.
-As do many other potential users.
+As well as many other potential users.

-Therefore, online stores need to be resilient to such situations as they only annoying site visitors.
+Therefore, online stores must be resistant to such situations, as they only annoy site visitors.

 Three things didn't "play" here:

-- the word 'regulations' was not highlighted in any way, it was the same color as the rest of the words in the sentence (so you didn't guess
+- the word 'regulations' was not emphasized in any way, it was the same color as the rest of the words in the sentence (so you wouldn't have guessed it was related) ;

-- return to the previous page cleared of the previously completed form.
+- return to the previous page, cleared from the previously completed form.

-There are a number of these "flavors" in online stores.
+There are a number of such "tastes" in online stores.

-After all, how I mentioned in the text above that business success depends on user satisfaction.
+After all, as I mentioned in the text above, the success of a business depends on the degree of user satisfaction.

-No one will regularly use the site , which is just annoying.
+No one will regularly use a site that is just annoying.